WHY 99.99% of BRANDS DON’T GO GLOBAL?

 - Name, Logo, color schemes, and website design – What should my company name be?
 What should my logo be?
 Which could be the best color scheme for my business?
 How do I go about with my web design?

-- Brand mentions, links, and social popularity – Marketers believes that their visibility has to be as much as possible because this promotes brand recall.
+- Brand mentions, links, and social popularity – Marketers believe that their visibility has to be as much as possible because this promotes brand recall.

 - SERPs visibility, ad campaigns, and other promotional efforts.